 If you are coming to the end of your university degree and the next step is finding a job then you are in the right place!
-The application process for a graduate job can be quite stressful at times… believe me I know.
+The application process for to get a graduate job interview can be quite stressful at times… believe me I know.
 If you manage to make it far enough and get to the interview stage, then congratulations.
 Even getting to the interview stage is a big accomplishment.
 But there are a few simple steps you can follow to ace your job interview and get the role.

 I have included lots of little tips to help with the preparation process for your interview.

 When you have secured your interview, the next step is to start thinking about the types of questions you may get asked and to come up with some answers.